ycchen6/ycchen6.github.io/index.md

 ---

 **Hi!
 I'm Yichuan Chen (陈一川)**, a senior at the University of Michigan studying psychology and computer science.
-This is my personal website, where I aggregate things like my [work](/work/) and [updates](/updates/).
-Feel free to take a look around!
+This is my personal website, where I share things like my [work](/work/) and [updates](/updates/).
+Feel free to take a look around! 🚀✨